raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 they are being carried.
 A "session" is established over a connection when either side of the connection sends the first DSOP
 TLV and it is acknowledged by the other side.
-While this specification defines and initial set of three TLVs, additional TLVs may be defined in additional specifications.
+While this specification defines an initial set of three TLVs, additional TLVs may be defined in additional specifications.
 All three of the TLVs defined are mandatory to implement.

-Where an application-layer middle box (e.g., a DNS proxy, forwarder, or session multiplexer) is in the path the middle box MUST NOT blindly forward the message in either direction.
-This does not preclude the use of these messages in the presence of an IP-layer middle box such as a NAT that rewrites IP-layer and/or transport-layer headers, but otherwise preserves the effect of a single session.

-TODO: State clearly what a proxy should do when in the path.

 A client MAY attempt to initiate DSOP messages at any time on a connection; receiving a NOTIMP response in reply indicates that the